Received – Issue 21 of Slice. I have a short story in it. About THE END OF THE WORLD. Check it out, if you get a chance.

 Life is hard when you have no legs, but not as hard as wheeling away from angry bees.

 They covered me.
 I was head-to-knee bees.
 I flopped out of my wheelchair.
-It felt like they were eating my skin.
+It felt like the bees were eating my skin.

 After a few minutes, the bees flew off.
 But then one fat one came back and stung me in my right eye.
 A cat ate my left eye when I was a baby.